Financial Engineering USA

 20. How can I stay updated with trends in financial engineering?

-Stay informed by reading financial news, academic journals, attending industry conferences, joining professional organizations, and participating in online forums.
+Stay informed by reading financial news, and academic journals, attending industry conferences, joining professional organizations, and participating in online forums.